JBGelsenorJ/RPG-Progression/README.md

 Some of the first videogames which classified and defined this genre were Final Fantasy & Dragon Quest.

-Because some cultural difference the genre got divided in two trends, Western RPG's (WRPG) or just RPGs and Japanese RPGs or JRPG.
+Due to some cultural difference the genre got divided in two trends, Western RPG's (WRPG) or just RPGs and Japanese RPGs or JRPG.

 <img src="https://raw.githubusercontent.com/JBGelsenorJ/RPG-Progression/master/media/wrpgvsjrpg.png">